sebinseban/km44besd06/README.md

 13. WAP Swap any two numbers using bitwise operators.
 How it works?

 ## 3 ADVANCED C

+### 3.32 FILE HANDLING (25/03/2022) ASSIGNMENT 32

+1)keep reading numbers from user, and write those numbers to a file.
+Once user presses -1, stop reading, and print all the contents of the file.
+Open the file everytime with previous contents intact (append mode).

+2)Open the file  in append mode, and write new numbers to it, and print entire content of the file.

+3)Read the contents of a file and copy to another file.

+4)Create a new file using contents of two files.(append one file content to another, and write to a third file).

+5)Two files data1 and data2 contain sorted list of integers.
+Write a program to produce a third file data which holds a single,sorted, merged list of these two files.
+Use command line arguments to specify the file names.

+6)Write a program that compares two files and returns 0 if they are equal and 1 if they are not equal.

+7)Write a program that reads a file containing integers and appends the sum of all integers at the end.

+8)Write a program to write a set of characters to a file, and read and print the contents in reverse.

+9)Write a program that opens a file with some number of characters written in it.
+ An integer input is taken.
+If the input is positive, skip those many characters and print the remaining till end of the file.
+If the input is negative, then print those man y characters till end of the file.

+        eg., file contents :abcdefghijklmnopqrstuvwxyz
+        input number: 15, output: pqrstuvwxyz
+        input number: -10 , output: qrstuvwxyz

+10)Write a program, using structures to read details of n students,with details,ID,name,fathername,date of birth and marks, and write those details to a file, one line per student, each detail separated by a comma.
+The first record must be a Heading.
+Open the file with .csv extension.

+11)Write a program to read the above file and print who is topper.

+12)Assume that there is a file with 0 to 1000 numbers.
+Take input of two integers, and replace the first integer with next.
+        Eg., 365 ,563
+        365 must be replaced everywhere with 563.

+13)WAP to take an input string from the user, and delete the given word n number of times from a file.

+        Eg., input : world , 5
+Find and delete the word “world” in a file 5 times.

+14)read numbers entered by user and write to a file.
+Open the file and read the numbers and write even numbers to even file and odd numbers to odd file.

+### 3.31 RECURSION (22/03/2022) ASSIGNMENT 31

+1. Write a recursive function to return the factorial of a number as argument.

+2. Write a recursive function to return the nth Fibonacci number.

+3. Write a recursive function to reverse a string.

+4. Print a string in normal and then reverse, using recursion, without actually modifying the string.

+5. Write a recursive function to return the power of a number raised to n( x to the power of n = x * x * x * x....n times)

+6. Write a recursive function to count and return the number of digits in a number.

+7. Implement string length function using recursion.

+8. Write a recursive function that returns the reverse of an integer.

+9. WAP to print Binary equivalent of an integer using recursion without using any extra array variable.

+10. Print the first n Fibonacci numbers using recursion.

+11. Print a single linked list in reverse order without actually reversing it.

 ### 3.30 STACK & QUEUE (12/03/2022) ASSIGNMENT 30